The 20 Best Hereditary Ataxia Doctors in Switzerland

 Basel, BS, CH

-Pilar Garces practices in Basel, Switzerland.
+Pilar Garces practices practicing medicine in Basel, Switzerland.
 Garces is rated as an Advanced expert by MediFind in the treatment of Hereditary Ataxia.
-Their top areas of expertise are Angelman Syndrome, Hereditary Ataxia, Autism Spectrum Disorder, and Ataxia-Telangiectasia.
+They are also highly rated in 2 other conditions, according to our data.
+Their clinical expertise encompasses Angelman Syndrome, Hereditary Ataxia, Autism Spectrum Disorder, and Dementia.

 Learn about our expert tiers